Powerlearnproject/se-assignment-day-2-git-and-github-Joy-kitet/README.md

 6. Click "Create pull request"
 7. Code Review-Team members are notified of the pull request and can begin the review process.
 8. Merge the Pull Request-Once the pull request is approved, the author or a designated team member can merge the pull request into the base branch by clicking "Merge pull request" button.
+9. Delete the Branch-After merging, it's good practice to delete the feature branch to keep the repository tidy.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?